josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/Structural_Analysis/🧼_System_Leakage_Signatures/🧪_reality_tv_as_coercive_stress_architecture.md

 ## 🌌 Constellations

 🧪 🦒 🧠 📺 🧿 — experimentation, structure, psychology, media systems, control.

+*Further media:*
+- Bamalobela discusses these issues, as well as Jason Okundaye's The Blair Show piece for The Tribune, [on TikTok](https://vm.tiktok.com/ZNRA6KR2y/).

 ---